 - Style Your Space: Creative Tips and Techniques for Interior Design with Emily Henderson

-- Color Masterclass: Simple Steps to Create Vivid Art with Victo Ngai
+- Mastering Color: Simple Steps to Create Vivid Art with Victo Ngai

 - Productivity Masterclass: Create a Custom System that Works with Thomas Frank